 Problems Matching Queries to Content

-- Mixed contextual signals: For example, the title of your blog post is “Mexico’s Best Coffee” but the post itself is about a vacation resort in Canada which happens to serve great coffee.
+Mixed contextual signals: For example, the title of your blog post is “Mexico’s Best Coffee” but the post itself is about a vacation resort in Canada that happens to serve great coffee.
 These mixed messages send confusing signals to search engines.

 Getting the technical details of search engine-friendly web development correct is important, but once the basics are covered, you must also market your content.
 The engines by themselves have no formulas to gauge the quality of content on the web.
 Instead, search technology relies on the metrics of relevance and importance, and they measure those metrics by tracking what people do: what they discover, react, comment, and link to.
 So, you can’t just build a perfect website and write great content; you also have to get that content shared and talked about.